josego85/rss-with--ai/README.md

 - 🌐 Translates to Spanish if necessary
 - 🧠 Uses AI to classify and filter only relevant articles
 - ✂️ Automatically summarizes content with a language model
-- 📝 Exports results in Markdown and HTML files
+- 📝 Exports results in Markdown and HTML formats
+- 📊 Feedback system for continuous learning
+- 🎯 Automatic score adjustment based on historical feedback
+- ⚡ Concurrent RSS feed processing
+- 🎨 Enhanced HTML output with styling
+- 📈 Progress indicators with emojis
+- ⚠️ Improved error handling and logging

 ---